Pressures rise for homebuilders as rates hit 7-year high

-WASHINGTON (AP) — The beating for homebuilders is continuing as rising interest rates and home prices keep potential buyers on the sidelines.
+WASHINGTON (AP) — Homebuilders took a beating Thursday as rising interest rates and home prices discourage potential buyers.

-Mortgage buyer Freddie Mac said Thursday that the average rates on 30-year, fixed rate mortgages hit a 7-year high.
-Also Thursday, D.R.
+Mortgage buyer Freddie Mac said Thursday that the average rates on 30-year, fixed rate mortgages hit 4.94 percent, a 7-year high.
+The average rate a year ago was 3.9 percent.

+Also Thursday, builder D.R.
 Horton said home deliveries in the first quarter will come in below what Wall Street was expecting.
-It’s citing skyrocketing home prices and mortgage rates.
+It cited home prices and mortgage rates.

-The Texas homebuilder led all other major players downward, falling 6 percent in midday trading.
+The Texas homebuilder led all other major players downward, falling more than 5 percent in midday trading.
 Others fell around 2 percent to 4 percent.

-The Federal Reserve has been raising short-term rates to cool U.S. economic expansion, and is expected to raise rates for a fourth time this year in December.
-More are anticipated.

 Most Read Business Stories